graphuk/components_umbraco_ui-startkit/README.md

 3. Inherit ~\Views\Shared\_Layout.cshtm in you Layouts.
 4. add '_' to .gitignore
 5. Insall node modules by `npm i` command
+6. Replace image \src\layout\favicon.png with favicon for project

 To generate styles and scripts execude the command:
 `npm run build`